UVA-BezzoRobotics-AMRLab/MatlabLidarSim/README.md

      style="float: left; margin-right: 10px;" />

 ## Notes
-If using this code, please cite our paper:
+If using this code, please consider citing:
 Bramblett, Lauren, Shijie Gao, and Nicola Bezzo.
 "Epistemic Prediction and Planning with Implicit Coordination for Multi-Robot Teams in Communication Restricted Environments." arXiv preprint arXiv:2302.10393 (2023).

 vol3d is a function written and copyrighted by Joe Conti, 2004